majorleaguetagpro/Rules/README.md

 ### Section 2 - Commissioners and League Manager (CRC)
 1. Duties of the Commissioners:
     * Defining the league structure
-    * Selecting GMs and Captains for the season and approving team names
+    * Selecting GMs for the season and approving team names
     * Creating and managing the rules for the league
     * Administering votes and vetoes
     * Determining player eligibility
-    * Determining whether to allow GM or Captain agreements
+    * Determining whether to allow GM agreements
     * Determining disciplinary action for rule violations
     * Presiding over any appeals for CRC decisions
     * Administering the CRC election for the next season